The Einstein-Friedrich-nonlinear scalar field system and the stability of scalar field Cosmologies: Introduction

-A natural way to analyse the stability of spacetimes is to ask whether small perturbations of a given solution to the EFE asymptotically decay to a background solution.
-Most of approaches to this question have been limited to the use of linear or higher-order truncated perturbation theory, and thus, they never take fully into account the nonlinearity of the EFE ---see e.g. \cite{CQG1990_Stewart,CQG1992_Bruni,BMT} and also \cite{Rendall2009}.
+\textbf{Main result.} A natural way to analyse the stability of spacetimes is to ask whether small perturbations, of a given solution to the EFE, asymptotically decay to the background solution.
+Most approaches to this question have been limited to the use of linear or higher-order truncated perturbation theory, and thus, they never take fully into account the nonlinearity of the EFE, see e.g. \cite{Ste90,BED92,BMT02} and \cite{Ren09}.
 This type of analysis has been hampered by the lack of a suitable formulation of the EFE for which the theory of systems of first order hyperbolic partial differential equations can be applied.
+In this article we show how to deal with this difficulty.
+Our main result shows that for an ever-expanding FLRW-nonlinear scalar field background with spatial topology $\mathbb{T}^{3}$, i.e. $(\mathbb{T}^{3}\times [0,\infty),\bmath{g}_{\text{FLRW}},\phi)$, and scalar field potentials $\mathcal{ V}$ satisfying the future asymptotic conditions

+nonlinear perturbations exist and exponentially decay to zero, asymptotically, in synchronous time $t$.
+Our result is proved in an equivalent norm to the Sobolev norm $H^{k}\left(\mathbb{T}^{3}\right)$ for $k\geq5$.

-In \cite{1996CQGra..13.1451F} Friedrich has introduced a frame representation of the vacuum EFE.
+\textbf{Strategy of the analysis.} In \cite{Fri96}, Friedrich has introduced a frame representation of the vacuum EFE, see also \cite{EU99} for a similar construction.
 The evolution equations implied by this alternative representation of the equations of General Relativity constitute a \emph{first-order quasi-linear symmetric hyperbolic system (FOSH)}.
 In general, these systems are of the form